NFT Uses: A Guide to Key Categories and Their Utility

 NFT Avatars and PFPs

-Avatar NFTs are particularly appealing because they’re at the core of our digital identities and social signaling, they’re also a ticket of admission into an exclusive club in which you are unique but also a part of something bigger than yourself.
-Since this collectible type is a digital asset with real world monetary value and social cache, every member of the community is incentivized to help improve the brand by networking, community building and collaborating on new projects.
+Avatar NFTs are particularly appealing because they’re at the core of our digital identities and social signaling.
+They’re also a ticket of admission into an exclusive club, in which you are unique.
+But also a part of something bigger than yourself.
+Since this collectible type is a digital asset with real-world monetary value and social cache.
+Every member of the community is incentivized to help improve the brand by networking, community building, and collaborating on new projects.

 Bored Ape Yacht Club (BAYC)

-On its surface, BAYC is just another collection of unique avatar NFT tokens which exist on the ethereum blockchain.
+On its surface, BAYC is just another collection of unique avatar NFT tokens that exist on the ethereum blockchain.
 However, by holding one of the 10,000 bemused cartoon apes, you are granted a whole host of incredible benefits that were completely unique to the space when the project began in April.
-On top of offering free merchandise and exclusive community events to holders, BAYC set a new standard for NFT uses in the ecosystem, by providing their community with IP rights to their ape.
-Put more simply, apes can create derivative projects on top of the Bored Ape brand to benefit the community.
+On top of offering free merchandise and exclusive community events to holders, BAYC set a new standard for NFT uses in the ecosystem by providing their community with IP rights to their ape.
+Put more simply; apes can create derivative projects on top of the Bored Ape brand to benefit the community.

 Why the Cartoon Twitter PFP?

 The ape community was particularly good at marketing itself on social media.
-One of the first moves they made was to follow eachother on Twitter by identifying other ape PFP’s in a campaign called #apefollowape.
-Within days they were able to easily and efficiently collaborate on new initiatives, meet up in real life (IRL), and disseminate unified messaging into the Twitterverse.
+One of the first moves they made was to follow each other on Twitter by identifying other ape PFP’s in a campaign called #apefollowape.
+Within days, they were able to easily and efficiently collaborate on new initiatives, meet up in real life (IRL), and disseminate unified messaging into the Twitterverse.

 Fluf World